Moses Inwang: Career

-Inwang came into the spotlight and quickly gained critical recognition for directing the psychological thriller, Torn which he produced and released in cinemas nationwide.
-The film earned him multiple award nominations and recognition locally and on the global stage.
-However, his career took a dive in the right direction after being contracted to direct Merry Men 2, a film produced by Ayo Makun (A.Y) of Coperate World Entertainment which emerged as the 2nd highest-grossing film of 2019.
+Inwang came into the spotlight and quickly gained critical recognition for directing the psychological thriller, Torn, which he produced and released in cinemas nationwide.
+The film earned him multiple award nominations and recognition locally and globally.
+However, his career dived in the right direction after being contracted to direct Merry Men 2, a film produced by Ayo Makun (A.Y.) of Corporate World Entertainment, which emerged as the 2nd highest-grossing film of 2019.

 Personal life

-Inwang is the surviving male child in a family of six, after losing his brother at a young age.
+Inwang is the surviving male child in a family of six after losing his brother at a young age.
+He is married to actress Emem Inwang.

 Professional life

-In 2004, he started his production company Sneeze Films and kicked off with the film Save My Soul.
-In 2008, he directed the film, Lost Maiden, a film which brought the issue of female circumcision to the fore of social discussion.
+In 2004, he started his production company, Sneeze Films and kicked off with the film Save My Soul.
+In 2008, he directed the film,Lost Maiden, a film wthatbrought the issue of female circumcision to the fore of social discussion.
 He also made Save Our Souls, an educative film about cancer.
-He also directed and co-produced Damage in 2011, a film which addressed the issue of domestic violence, receiving multiple awards and award nominations.
+He also directed and co-produced Damage in 2011, a film wthataddressed the issue of domestic violence, receiving multiple awards and award nominations.

 The psychological thriller Torn which he produced in 2012 and which was released in cinemas nationwide in 2013, earned him and most of the actors who starred in it a lot of award nominations and recognition.
 In 2012, his film Damage earned Inwang the nomination for best director at the African Oscars held in Florida USA, while the film won the award for Best Film at the African Oscars Awards.
 In 2013, he won the City People Award for Best Director.
 His 2013 film Torn received 9 nominations at the GIAMA awards in Houston, Texas and 6 nominations at the Best Of Nollywood Awards.
 In 2014 he went on record as the first Director in Nollywood to receive two nomination as best director at the Nollywood Movies Awards.

-His movie, The Last 3 Digits was nominated for best comedy at the African Movie Academy Awards AMAA in 2015 and was also chosen amongst the few selected Nollywood films that were screened to thousands of people at the Nollywood Week Paris.
+His movie, The Last 3 Digits, was nominated for best comedy at the African Movie Academy Awards AMAA in 2015 and was also chosen amongst the few selected Nollywood films that were screened to thousands of people at the Nollywood Week Paris.
 His movie Stalker, a romantic drama which premiered in Nigeria on 26 February 2016, received 10 nominations and won 3 awards at the 2015 Golden Icons Academy Movie Awards in the United States.